ARISGames/jsEditor/README.md

 Installation
 ------------

-Copy the following templates and modify to your server preferences:
+Copy `scripts/config.js.template` to `scripts/config.js` and modify to your server preferences.

-`scripts/config.js.template` -> `scripts/config.js`

-`scripts/tracker.js.template` -> `scripts/tracker.js`

-Run `make build` which will compile css, run the r.js optimizer to unify all modules, and build `index.html` from `index.html.template` and the above config files.
+Run `make build` which will compile css, run the r.js optimizer to unify all modules, and build `index.html` from `index.html.template` and the above config file.

 Building requires: